cappuu02/Cybersecurity-Sapienza/Statistic/Lesson 1.md

 >Statistic is almost everywhere

-everything's starts to notion of population.
-Population is set of statistical unit. if we are population and i-m interesting to observe something like an activity, in this case i will asking wich is your hobby.
+everything's starts to notion of population. ==Population== is set of statistical unit. if we are population and i'm interesting to observe something like an activity, in this case i will asking wich is your hobby.
 That phenomenal is called the character or variable.

 $(x_1, \cdots, x_n)$ this are called the characters (variables)
 - ==character== is more general more astract (weight is an example)